Johan Kobborg

 Johan Kobborg (born 5 June 1972) is a Danish ballet dancer, choreographer, director and visual artist.
 He is most noted as a ballet dancer, having been a principal dancer with both the Royal Danish Ballet and the Royal Ballet in London, as well as making guest appearances with other ballet companies.
 Following his departure from the Royal Ballet in 2013, he was the artistic director of the Romanian National Ballet Company until 2016.

-Early life

-Johan Kobborg was born in Odense, Denmark into an artistic family; his mother is a former showgirl and actress and his brother is an actor.
-From a young age, he trained as a tenor, but left singing to take up dancing.